jigpu/linuxwacom-wiki-archive/wiki/Fixed_device_files_with_udev.md

 ` # Convenience links for the common case of a single tablet.
 We could do just this:`

 There's a slight change as the *lusb* will ouput the product ID as 0xd1 while the table uses 00d1, for example.
-Use your product ID.
+Use your tablet's product ID.
 Then enter a short distinctive description of your tablet to *SYMLINK+="input/tablet-* closing with a quote and not using any spaces.
 If you have a touch device then you use the *SYMLINK="input/tablet-* version, closing with *-$env{WACOM\_TYPE}"*.
 Not very complicated is it?